dd9jn/rfc4880bis/crypto-refresh.md

 Each sequence has an explicit grammar of what packet types ({{packet-type-registry}}) can appear in what place.
 The presence of an unknown critical packet, or a known but unexpected packet is a critical error, invalidating the entire sequence (see {{packet-criticality}}).
 On the other hand, unknown non-critical packets can appear anywhere within any sequence.
-This provides a structured way to introduce new packets into the protocol, while making sure that certain packets will be handled strict.
+This provides a structured way to introduce new packets into the protocol, while making sure that certain packets will be handled strictly.

 An implementation may "recognize" a packet, but not implement it.
 The purpose of Packet Criticality is to allow the producer to tell the consumer whether it would prefer a new, unknown packet to generate an error or be ignored.